Samaritans: Modern scholarship

-Contemporary scholarship confirms that deportations occurred both before and after the Assyrian conquest of the Kingdom of Israel in 722–720 BCE, with varying impacts across Galilee, Transjordan, and Samaria.
+Contemporary scholarship holds that deportations occurred both before and after the Assyrian conquest of the Kingdom of Israel in 722–720 BCE, with varying impacts across Galilee, Transjordan, and Samaria.
 During the earlier Assyrian invasions, Galilee and Transjordan experienced significant deportations, with entire tribes vanishing; the tribes of Reuben, Gad, Dan, and Naphtali are never again mentioned.
-Archaeological evidence from these regions shows that a large depopulation process took place there in the late 8th century BCE, with numerous sites being destroyed, abandoned, or feature a long occupation gap.
+Archaeological evidence from these regions shows that a large depopulation process took place there in the late 8th century BCE, with numerous sites being destroyed, abandoned, or showing a long occupation gap.
 In contrast, some scholars argue that Samaria—a larger and more populated area—presents a more mixed picture.
-While some sites were destroyed or abandoned during the Assyrian invasion, major cities such as Samaria and Megiddo remained largely intact, and other sites show a continuity of occupation.
+While some sites were destroyed or abandoned during the Assyrian invasion, major cities such as Samaria and Megiddo remained largely intact, and other sites show continuity of occupation.
 Other scholars argue that archaeological findings from Samaria show that the territory as a whole—except for a few small areas—was devastated following the Assyrian conquest.

-The Assyrians settled exiles from Babylonia, Elam, and Syria in places including Gezer, Hadid, and villages north of Shechem and Tirzah.
-However, even if the Assyrians deported 30,000 people, as they claimed, many would have remained in the area.
+Alongside these deportations, the Assyrians settled exiles from Babylonia, Elam, and Syria in places including Gezer, Hadid, and villages north of Shechem and Tirzah.
+Two 7th-century cuneiform legal tables from Tel Hadid contain predominantly non-local names, including Akkadian ones, and have been interpreted as evidence for a community that included Mesopotamian deportees.
+Further evidence may be provided by distinctive wedge-impressed bowls found mainly at small rural sites in southern Samaria, dating from the 7th and 6th centuries BCE; they were produced locally, but their characteristic impressions have Mesopotamian parallels.
+Archaeological surveys also indicate a reorganization of settlement in the area under the Assyrians, comprising both newly established settlements and sites that continued from the Israelite period.
+Nevertheless, even if the Assyrians deported 30,000 people, as they claimed, many would have remained in the area.
 Based on changes in material culture, Adam Zertal estimated that only 10% of the Israelite population in Samaria was deported, while the number of imported settlers was likely no more than a few thousand, indicating that most Israelites continued to reside in Samaria.
+Gary N. Knoppers similarly described the demographic shift in Samaria as "not the wholesale replacement of one local population by a foreign population, but rather the diminution of the local population," which he attributed to deaths from war, disease, and starvation, forced deportations, and migrations to other regions, particularly south to the Kingdom of Judah; the state-sponsored immigrants forcibly brought into Samaria appear to have generally assimilated into the local population.
+Archaeologist Eric Cline takes an intermediate view, estimating that only 10–20% of the Israelite population (roughly 40,000 people) were deported to Assyria in 720 BCE, that about 80,000 fled to Judah, and that between 100,000 and 230,000 remained in Samaria, where they intermarried with the foreign settlers to form the Samaritans.